A-Vision-Software/raspberry-pi-project-examples/greenhouse/README.md

 ```
 Make sure to have installed Python3 + pip (`sudo apt install python3 python3-pip`) before installing the Greenhouse monitor script.

+To update the monitor source code use `./update.sh` in the installation folder (`/home/pi/greenhouse`).

 ## Run the greenhouse Python script as a service